 While browsing my FB timeline and reading bridal related articles, with my hot black coffee in tow, I saw this advert by a popular online wedding magazine in the Philippines – Merry to Marry.
 They launched this new feature called the Weddingscape which is like a portal to easily book awesome wedding suppliers in the Manila Philippines through the use of credit card and ATM!
 Yes you heard that right.
 Booking wedding suppliers online through the use of credit card and ATM for easy transactions!
 This news is probably one of the best that I heard so far when it comes to wedding vendors transactions just like when I blogged about the first online bridal fair by W@W. Continue reading “Online Wedding Supplier Booking: Weddingscape PH”→

 Contracts, as known by all, is a legal binding document for a paid business transaction between client and clientele.
-Both parties have agreed with the services to be rendered and everything written in the piece of paper should be followed or executed, if not, legal actions can be taken.
-Wedding Supplier contracts apply the same rules which is a must-have during wedding prep bookings and transactions.
-Since not all wedding suppliers issue official receipts upon booking or when deposits has been paid, signed contracts (scanned and electronic ones included) is the only legal paper that couples have that binds them with the wedding suppliers.
+Both parties have agreed to the services to be rendered and everything written on the piece of paper should be followed or executed, if not, legal actions can be taken.
+Wedding/Event Supplier contracts apply the same rules which are a must-have during wedding prep bookings and transactions.
+Since not all wedding suppliers issue official receipts upon booking or when deposits have been paid, signed contracts (scanned and electronic ones included) is the only legal paper that couples have that binds them with the wedding suppliers.
 In case problems would arise, its the piece of paper that couples can use to enforce legal actions.

-Wedding contracts vary depending on the service to be rendered on your wedding day, but generally it should include the following:
+Wedding/event contracts vary depending on the service to be rendered on your wedding day, but generally, it should include the following:

 Looking back at the old posts that we did for this blog which contained all of our various wedding supplier researches, I felt the need to review again the preparations that we have done so far.
 Although we already have a list to summarize all that we have booked, it’s still interesting to look back at how much we’ve accomplished.
 Thank you Lord!